 Regulation penalties and investigations

-As more businesses started using the cloud for storing and accessing information, stricter regulations and steeper fines were stipulated to further ensure customer data protection.
+As more businesses started using the cloud for storing and accessing information, stricter regulations and steeper fines were instituted to ensure customer data protection.
 Should your data be breached, you will have to answer to state and federal laws, as well as to industry-specific regulations.
-The Payment Card Industry (PCI) compliance regulations, for one, requires up to $100,000 per month in fines if customers’ payment information is compromised.
-Your business will also have to be investigated and audited, and you’ll be given stricter compliance guidelines before being accredited again.
+The Payment Card Industry (PCI) compliance regulations, for example, requires up to $100,000 per month in fines if customers’ payment information is compromised.
+Your business will also have to be investigated and audited, and you’ll be given even stricter compliance guidelines before being accredited again.

 In 2017, New Mexico passed a Data Breach Law.
-It defined a breach as the “unauthorized acquisition of unencrypted data that compromises the security, confidentiality, or integrity of personal identifying information,” and required businesses to notify affected individuals by regular or electronic mail within 45 days of becoming aware of the breach.
-The disclosure should contain — among other things — the description of the breach, what kind of information was compromised, and a notification informing customers of their rights pursuant to the Fair Credit Reporting Act (FCRA).
+It defined a breach as the “unauthorized acquisition of unencrypted data that compromises the security, confidentiality, or integrity of personal identifying information,” and it required businesses to notify affected individuals by regular or electronic mail within 45 days of becoming aware of the breach.
+The disclosure should contain, among other things, the description of the breach, what kind of information was compromised, and a notification informing customers of their rights pursuant to the Fair Credit Reporting Act (FCRA).
 And if more than a thousand residents of New Mexico need to be notified, you are also required to inform the state attorney general and major consumer credit reporting agencies.
-Needless to say, breach disclosure is a time-consuming, costly, and scrupulous task.
+Needless to say, breach disclosure is a time-consuming and costly task.

-Expect that some clients won’t take the news of a data breach sitting down.
-They may even organize and file a class action lawsuit to make sure that you pay for your failure to protect their data.
+As you may expect, some clients won’t take the news of a data breach sitting down.
+They may even organize and file a class-action lawsuit to make sure that you pay for your failure to protect their data.
 Whether you choose to go to court or to settle, the litigation process can drain your company’s funds.
 And depending on how persistent the plaintiffs are, lawsuits can drag on for years.
 To give you an idea, it took two years and $700M in settlement to resolve the 2017 Equifax data breach that compromised the data of around 150 million people.
 For small businesses, one lawsuit of this scale can send them into bankruptcy.

 While lawsuits and investigations are ongoing, you still have a business to run.
 And with your priorities split multiple ways, expect your operations to suffer in the following ways: